Powers and Policy Levers

 Our case studies were chosen because we believe that they illustrate different aspects of recent Welsh policy making.
 The first study is of the development and implementation of reforms to statutory provision for homeless people in Wales, which came into force in April 2015.
 The second study is of the Welsh Government’s (as yet unsuccessful) attempt to introduce a statutory Minimum Unit Pricing (MUP) regime for alcohol in Wales.
 Both cases examine the Welsh Government’s ability to develop distinctive legislation-based policies in devolved areas and draw on original oral evidence from key policy actors in government, the third sector, and academia, as well as comprehensive analysis of policy documents, debates, and academic and ‘grey’ literature.

-Our outputs so far include:
+Our outputs included:

 - A paper entitled ‘How can sub-national governments deliver their policy objectives in an age of austerity?
 Reshaping homelessness policy in Wales’, which we delivered at conferences in Paris and Cardiff in December 2016 and have revised for publication in a peer-reviewed journal.